dmuth/is-peco-okay/hugo/content/about.md

 - How many customers are without power?
 - And is that number going up or down?

 That's it.
 That's all I need to know.
-Everything is extra.
+Everything else is extra.
 If the number is going **UP**, I know things are getting worse and that it might be awhile before I get power back.
 If the number is going **DOWN**, I know that restoration is happening, and I can expect power back sonner.